A-Dehbashi/A-Dehbashi/README.md

 <img src="Header.png" width="fill">

-# Hi There
+# 👋 Hi There

 My name is Amir Dehbashi and currently i am a master student in Software Engineering.
 I expertise in Android developing and all other stuffs that's related with this profession.
-Always trying to learn more knowledge at my education field upon changing my current position as an Android Developer to a much higher position like Full-Stack developer in Mobile Sofware Engineering.
+Always trying to learn more knowledge at my education field upon changing my current position as an Android Developer to a much higher position related with Mobile Sofware Engineering.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-### 💪 Skills
+### 💪 Skills & Overwiews

 ![](https://img.shields.io/badge/OS-Windows-informational?style=flat&color=0078D6)
 ![](https://img.shields.io/badge/Languages-Kotlin-informational?style=flat&color=0095DS)